 - Comparison of the concepts of fast and inert storage systems

-- Deduction of design, operating and control strategies of fast and inert storage systems
+- Derivation of design-, operation- and control-strategies of fast and inert storage systems

 We gratefully acknowledge the financial support provided by the Federal Ministry for Economic Affairs and Energy (BMWi), promotional reference 03ET1552B.